erichards52/Master-Project/README.md

 Replace `<$ID>` with the relevant NCBI taxonomy ID (IDs can be found at https://www.ncbi.nlm.nih.gov/taxonomy)

 **Custom Database Continued**
-The command "custom" allows for the selection of a genome or reference sequence of your choosing (it references the custom folder).
+The command `custom` allows for the selection of a genome or reference sequence of your choosing (it references the custom folder).
-It is possible to invoke the command: "sh set_targets.sh <$DIR_DB> human viruses bacteria custom" if you would still like to download the default human, viral and bacteria genome(s).
+It is possible to invoke the command: `sh set_targets.sh <$DIR_DB> human viruses bacteria custom` if you would still like to download the default human, viral and bacteria genome(s).
-However, if you only wish to utilise the custom database you have created, merely type: "sh set_targets.sh <$DIR_DB> custom".
+However, if you only wish to utilise the custom database you have created, merely type: `sh set_targets.sh <$DIR_DB> custom`.

 <$DIR_DB> can be replaced with whatever you would like to name the database directory (I've named this one DBD).
 You must create this directory inside the original CLARK directory.